ztachip/ztachip/Documentation/HardwareDesign.md

 - operation on pcore.ialu: To perform simple scalar integer operation.

 - branching operation.
-But this is perfomed by master processor core.instr since all VLIW processors are running in lock step therefore sharing the same branching operation.
+But this is performed by master processor core.instr since all VLIW processors are running in lockstep therefore sharing the same branching operation.

-VLIW instructions is 128 bit long have the following format
+VLIW instructions are 128 bit long and have the following format

 ```
 MU                 -- pcore.alu instruction